Python Patterns: max Instead of if

-The one way to do this is to loop over all the objects and use a placeholder to remember the best one seen so far, like this:
+One way to do this is to loop over all the objects and use a placeholder to remember the best one seen so far, like this:

-This code is not that complicated, but we can still improve its readability with a quick tweak.
+You have probably written this logic before in some of your own code.
+The code is not that complicated, but we can still improve its readability with a quick tweak.

 if score > best_score remind you of?
 The way we might implement the

 max() function!
 Using